How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 Does SecureMyEmail have a free trial?

-Yes!
+As mentioned, yes.
 We offer a 30-Day Free Trial.
 NO credit card or payment info is necessary up front.
 If it's not for you, the trial will just expire and there will be no charge

 How much does it cost if I decide to buy?

-Our paid service is only $3.99/month or $2.49/month ($29.99/year) for annual subscription.
+Our paid service is only $3.99/month or $2.49/month ($29.99/year) with an annual subscription.
 This is per user and includes use on all your devices.

 Again, this also allows you to encrypt your other business and personal email accounts too...not just iCloud.